 Bahrain Online’s political role grew from its inception in the late nineties in concert with the growth in Bahrain’s Internet infrastructure and the cementing of oppositional voices through satellite television.
 Although always a critic of the authoritarian tendencies within the government, Ali Abdulemam did not found the site as a vehicle for opposition but as a space for Bahrainis of all political persuasions to comment openly on political developments.
 He was initially inspired to found the site when the death of a young man in police custody in July 1998 sparked demonstration and riots.
 However, with political and technological developments, the site shifted to more open opposition.
 First, Internet access was transformed when the Bahrain Telecommunications Company (Batelco) expanded its network of high-speed cables throughout the country beginning in 2001.
 Even the smallest villages were included through “thief-nets,” in which high-speed Internet connections provided by Batelco were sold and resold by third parties.
 At the same time, Al Jazeera featured opposition leaders from Bahrain on its news-magazine programmes and call-in shows.
 These developments, combined with the emergence of political campaigning which used Bahrain Online as a means to organize and advertise, gave the opposition a nationwide appeal and reach that it had not previously enjoyed.
 This pushed Bahrain Online down an increasingly overt path in national politics.
 Abdulemam shifted to a position of advocacy during the electoral campaign, throwing the site’s resources behind the opposition.
 He organized ‘flash’ protests assembled via email and text messages and turned parts of the forums over to opposition parties.
 It was through this dialogue that the opposition eventually chose to boycott the national elections.

 But while political participation and debate were widening online, the real-world political sphere seemed to head in the opposite direction.
 The Emir, Hamad bin Isa Al Khalifa, had named himself King of Bahrain in February 2002, leading what he described as a “constitutional monarchy.”
 Despite the ambitious rhetoric of his liberal reform program—which included universal suffrage and a bicameral parliament—the King retained the ability to appoint the upper house, the Shura Council, and the Prime Minister.
 The King’s Constitution was more a fig-leaf than real reform, as it left almost all power in the hands of the Al Khalifas and the King.
 The royal family retained control of 10 of 21 ministries, command of the military, the National University, and the embassy to Washington.
-In addition, the opposition’s move to boycott the November 2002 elections gave the King a pliant, reactionary Majlis, the lower house of Parliament, by Al Menbar (the Bahraini Muslim Brotherhood) and Al Asala (the Salafis).
+In addition, the opposition’s move to boycott the November 2002 elections gave the King a pliant, reactionary Majlis, the lower house of Parliament, dominated by Al Menbar (the Bahraini Muslim Brotherhood) and Al Asala (the Salafis).
 This bloc actively sought to crush the Bahrain Online-inspired reform movement.
 To achieve that end, it supported a program selectively granting citizenship to Sunni migrant workers who had little sympathy for free speech or any Shi’a-dominated civil society, and it pushed for the creation of an Islamic Vice and Virtue Committee.
 These steps were seen by some commentators as the end of the road for the opposition movement.

 This prediction seemed to be confirmed by Abdulemam’s arrest.
 In February 2005, a Shi’a human rights activist posted the sixth and seventh periodic reports on Bahrain ot UN Committee on the Elimination of Racial Discrimination to Bahrain Online which criticized the 2002 elections for ethical and discriminatory failures.
 The report told reformers much of what they already knew, but what had gone unreported to the general public in the nation’s mainstream media.
 The posting of the UN report, which painted a grim picture of democracy in Bahrain, was the last straw for the government.
 In swift response, it raided Abdulemam’s house and arrested two friends who had helped work on the site—Mohammed Al Mousawi and Hussain Yousif—after which Abdulemam turned himself in.
 But the government had surely committed a very serious own-goal.
 The popular response which followed, initiated by bloggers and culminating in protests and international attention, forced the government to back down.
 It released the Bahrain Online trio after fifteen days, and only ordered that they should not leave the country until they stand trial in an attempt to preserve the government’s moral high-ground.